souffle-lang/souffle-lang.github.io/_docs/benchmarks.md

 **Description:** `./big_benchmark.sh` executes `./timer.sh` for a small collection of doop benchmarks under `benchmarks/2-object-sensitive+heap`.
 If `outdir` does not exist yet, it is silently created and `.csv` files are created for each doop program in `antlr, xalan, eclipse`.
 If `outdir` already exists and has been used in the `big_benchmark.sh` command previously, the rows produced by `timer.sh` will be appended to each existing `.csv` file.
 If you wish to change which doop programs you want to make part of your own benchmark, just change the `programs` array in the `big_benchmark.sh` script.

-**Requirements:** You need to have `cd`'d into your `benchmarks` folder in order for the script to run.
+**Requirements:** You need to have `cd`'d into your `benchmarks/benchmarks` folder in order for the script to run.
 If the script runs unsuccessfully since you have not `cd`'d, the output directory and `.csv` files with headers will still be created.

 The available options are